andrewm4894/anomstack/README.md

 You can run Anomstack using docker in a [GitHub Codespace](https://docs.github.com/en/codespaces).
 This is a great way to get started and familiar with Anomstack without having to install anything locally.

+You can see the [`.devcontainer`](./.devcontainer) folder for the config used to run Anomstack in a codespace and the post create script [`post_create_command.sh`](.devcontainer/post_create_command.sh) for the commands the devcontainer will run to get Anomstack up and running.

 ### Docker

 To get started with Anomstack, you can run it locally via docker compose.